chamishkadilina/Smart-Plastic-Bottle-Redemption-System/README.md

      * ET/2020/015 - P.C.Vithanage
      * ET/2020/098 - A.S.S.Sisiranatha
    * Inspired by various open-source projects and tutorials on Arduino, OpenCV, and TensorFlow.

+### Contributing
+Contributions are welcome!
+If you find any issues or want to add new features, feel free to fork the repository and submit a pull request.